itizarsa/shorten/README.md

-# SLUG CREATOR
+# Shorten

-A simple Slug Creator
+A simple URL Shortener